 Servers and Performance

 Straight away, we can see there’s a huge difference between these networks.
-However, it’s important to note that while Surfshark has fewer servers than its rival, ExpressVPN’s is one of the largest on the market.
-Further, ExpressVPN covers more countries than almost any other major VPN, so this shouldn’t be considered a failing on Surfshark’s part.
+However, ExpressVPN covers 94 countries, which is more than almost any other major VPN, so this shouldn’t be considered a failing on Surfshark’s part.
 Unfortunately, neither service provides a detailed breakdown of the servers it has in each region, so it’s difficult to say which is more reliable during peak times.

 Take a look below for the full list of countries where Surfshark and ExpressVPN have servers: